mbourgey/CBW_HTseq_module3/README.md

+**This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
+This means that you are able to copy, share and modify the work, as long as the result is distributed under the same license.**

 # Introduction to DNA-Seq processing
 This workshop will show you how to launch individual first steps of a DNA-Seq pipeline